evelinajim/watson/README.md

 * Your application should be launched

 # Youtube
-* An runthrough of how the program works:
+* example of how the program should work: https://youtu.be/rthQ3LtYttg